-Offered via Virtual College of Texas and CAEL/LearningCounts, "Developing Your Portfolio for College Credit" is a self-paced course that guides students step-by-step through the preparation and compilation of components required for prior learning assessment portfolio evaluation through Learning Counts.org.
+Offered via DigiTex and CAEL/LearningCounts, "Developing Your Portfolio for College Credit" is a selfpaced course that guides students step-by-step through the preparation and compilation of components required for prior learning assessment portfolio evaluation through LearningCounts.org.
 After completing the course and their portfolio, students submit their portfolio for assessment by CAEL-trained faculty assessors with the appropriate subject matter expertise (additional cost for portfolio assessment).